Arctesthes siris: Distribution and habitat

-A. siris is only found in alpine areas of Otago where it prefers wetland areas and snow banks.
+A. siris is endemic to New Zealand.
+This species is only found in alpine areas of Otago where it prefers wetland areas and snow banks.
 It has been observed at altitudes of 1300 – 1500 metres.
-The species has been recorded in the Lammermoor Range, the Old Man and the Rock and Pillar ranges.
+The species has been recorded in the Lammermoor Range, on the Garvie Mountains, the Old Man and Old Woman ranges and the Rock and Pillar ranges.

-Life stages
+Behaviour and life stages

-A. siris is a day flying moth and has been observed as an adult in February.
+A. siris is a day flying moth and are low flying.
+Adults have been observed on the wing from early December until mid April.
+As at 2019 the larvae of this species has not been described.

 Host species

-The host species for A. siris include mat-forming Coprosma species.
+The host species for A. siris include mat-forming Coprosma species as well as low growing species in the genus Plantago.